pachterlab/gget/docs/src/en/mutate.md

 Alternatively: Input mutation(s) as a string or list, e.g., 'c.2C>T'.
 If a list is provided, the number of mutations must equal the number of input sequences.

 For use from the terminal (bash): Enclose individual mutation annotations in quotation marks to prevent parsing errors.

-**Optional arguments**
+**Optional input-related arguments**
-`-k` `--k`
-Length of sequences flanking the mutation.
-Default: 30.
-If k > total length of the sequence, the entire sequence will be kept.
+`-gtf` `--gtf`
+Path to a .gtf file.
+When providing a genome fasta file as input for 'sequences', you can provide a .gtf file here and the input sequences will be defined according to the transcript boundaries, e.g. 'path/to/genome_annotation.gtf'.
+Default: None

 `-mc` `--mut_column`
 Name of the column containing the mutations to be performed in `mutations`.
 Default: 'mutation'.

-`-mic` `--mut_id_column`
-Name of the column containing the IDs of each mutation in `mutations`.
-Default: 'mut_ID'.

 `-sic` `--seq_id_column`
 Name of the column containing the IDs of the sequences to be mutated in `mutations`.
 Default: 'seq_ID'.

+`-mic` `--mut_id_column`
+Name of the column containing the IDs of each mutation in `mutations`.
+Default: Same as `mut_column`.

+**Optional mutant sequence generation/filtering arguments**
+`-k` `--k`
+Length of sequences flanking the mutation.
+Default: 30.
+If k > total length of the sequence, the entire sequence will be kept.

+`-msl` `--min_seq_len`
+Minimum length of the mutant output sequence, e.g. 100.
+Mutant sequences smaller than this will be dropped.
+Default: None

+`-ma` `--max_ambiguous`
+Maximum number of 'N' (or 'n') characters allowed in the output sequence, e.g. 10.
+Default: None (no ambiguous character filter will be applied)

+**Optional mutant sequence generation/filtering flags**
+`-ofr` `--optimize_flanking_regions`
+Removes nucleotides from either end of the mutant sequence to ensure (when possible) that the mutant sequence does not contain any k-mers also found in the wildtype/input sequence.

+`-rswk` `--remove_seqs_with_wt_kmers`
+Removes output sequences where at least one k-mer is also present in the wildtype/input sequence in the same region.
+When used with `--optimize_flanking_regions`, only sequences for which a wildtpye kmer is still present after optimization will be removed.

+`-mio` `--merge_identical_off`
+Do not merge identical mutant sequences in the output (by default, identical sequences will be merged by concatenating the sequence headers for all identical sequences).

+**Optional arguments to generate additional output**
+This output will be stored in a copy of the `mutations` DataFrame.

+`-udf` `--update_df`
+Updates the input `mutations` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `mutations` is a .csv or .tsv file).

+`-udf_o` `--update_df_out`
+Path to output csv file containing the updated DataFrame, e.g. 'path/to/mutations_updated.csv'.
+Only valid when used with `--update_df`.
+Default: None -> the new csv file will be saved in the same directory as the `mutations` DataFrame with appendix '_updated'

+`-ts` `--translate_start`
+(int or str) The position in the input nucleotide sequence to start translating, e.g. 5.
+If a string is provided, it should correspond to a column name in `mutations` containing the open reading frame start positions for each sequence/mutation.
+Only valid when used with `--translate`.
+Default: translates from the beginning of each sequence

+`-te` `--translate_end`
+(int or str) The position in the input nucleotide sequence to end translating, e.g. 35.
+If a string is provided, it should correspond to a column name in `mutations` containing the open reading frame end positions for each sequence/mutation.
+Only valid when used with `--translate`.
+Default: translates until the end of each sequence

+**Optional flags to modify additional output**
+`-sfs` `--store_full_sequences`
+Includes the complete wildtype and mutant sequences in the updated `mutations` DataFrame (not just the sub-sequence with k-length flanks).
+Only valid when used with `--update_df`.

+`-tr` `--translate`
+Adds additional columns to the updated `mutations` DataFrame containing the wildtype and mutant amino acid sequences.
+Only valid when used with `--update_df`.

+**General optional arguments**
 `-o` `--out`
 Path to output FASTA file containing the mutated sequences, e.g., 'path/to/output_fasta.fa'.
 Default: None -> returns a list of the mutated sequences to standard out.
 The identifiers (following the '>') of the mutated sequences in the output FASTA will be '>[seq_ID]_[mut_ID]'.

-`--minimum_kmer_length`
-Minimum length of the mutant kmer required.
-Mutant kmers with a smaller length will be erased.
-Default: None -> No k-mers are filtered out

-`--merge_identical_entries`
-Whether to merge identical entries in the output fasta file.
-Default: True

-`--update_df`
-Whether to update the input DataFrame with the mutated sequences and associated data (only if mutations is a csv/tsv).
-Default: False

-`--update_df_out`
-Path to output csv file containing the updated DataFrame.
-Default: None

-`--remove_mutations_with_wt_kmers`:
-Removes mutations where the mutated fragment has at least one k-mer that overlaps with the WT fragment in the same region.
-Default: False

-`--remove_Ns`:
-Removes mutations where the mutant fragment contains Ns.
-Default: False

-`--optimize_flanking_regions`:
-Whether to create mutant fragments with mutations ± k (False, default) or remove nucleotides from either end as needed to ensure that the mutant fragment does not contain any kmers found in the WT fragment.
-Default: False

-`--hard_transcript_boundaries`:
-If using the genome as a reference, this flag indicates whether to end the fragment at transcript boundaries (True) or to go beyond transcript boundaries into unexpressed regions (False).
-Default: True

-`--store_full_sequences`:
-Whether to store full sequences with update_df.
-Default: False

-`--translate`
-Whether to translate the mutated sequences to amino acids.
-Default: False

-`--translate_start`
-The position in the sequence to start translating (int or string of column name).
-Only valid if --translate is set.
-Default: None (translate from the beginning of the sequence).

-`--translate_end`
-The position in the sequence to stop translating (int or string of column name).
-Only valid if --translate is set.
-Default: None (translate to the of the sequence).

-**Flags**
+**General flags**
 `-q` `--quiet`
 Command-line only.
 Prevents progress information from being displayed.
 Python: Use `verbose=False` to prevent progress information from being displayed.